-Level 2 Award in Emergency First Aid at Work
+Emergency First Aid at Work

-First of all, learners are introduced to the roles and responsibilities of the first aider and legal requirements in the workplace.
+Learners are introduced to the roles and responsibilities of the first aider and legal requirements in the workplace.
 In addition to learning how to carry out a scene survey and casualty assessment, students are taught how to check for responsiveness, open an airway, and check for breathing.

 Practical lessons include CPR, choking, the recovery position, bleeding, and burns.
 Especially relevant is the lesson on how to use an Automated External Defibrillator (AED) due to this now being recognised as a vital step in Basic Life Support.

-- 1.2 – Incident and Casualty Assessment
+- Incident and casualty assessment

-- 2.1 – CPR / AED and Choking
+- CPR and AED

 If your first aid needs assessment identifies a requirement for additional training, we also offer First Aid at Work which teaches the skills to recognise and treat a wider range of injuries and medical conditions.